Sen. Marshall to Newsmax: No to 'Pandemic Amnesty'

-We need to hold everyone who made bad decisions and policies during the COVID-19 pandemic accountable, Sen. Roger Marshall, R-Kans., told Newsmax Monday.
+We need to hold everyone who made bad decisions and policies during the COVID-19 pandemic accountable, Sen. Roger Marshall, R-Kan., told Newsmax on Monday.

 In reference to an article from the Atlantic asking for a "pandemic amnesty," which host Rob Schmitt stated was "the author's way of asking Americans to forget what Democrat leaders health officials, teachers unions, people like Tony Fauci, did to you for 18 months what they inflicted onto your life," Marshall rhetorically asked them to talk to people who were negatively affected by the pandemic policies.